liuqx315/Multiscale-pattern/sundials_extensions/doc/source/LinearSolvers.rst

   specified through a matrix type (defined below) or as simple arrays.

-Note that this family also includes the BLAS/LAPACK linear solvers (dense and band) available to the SUNDIALS solvers, but these are not discussed here.
+We further note that this family also includes the BLAS/LAPACK linear solvers (dense and band) available to the SUNDIALS solvers, but these are not discussed here.

 The :ref:`SPILS <LinearSolvers.SPILS>` family contains the following generic linear solvers: